“Kiss me” read red lips, flashing across the cover.

 Like a dare that won’t stop there, they repeat: Three times.
 Three strikes.
 Three bullets: raining sleep-depriving, teeth-grinding, acid-eying lust.
 Asking nicely is for suckers and squares, these red lips want more than a passing flirt—It’s a full-bore Gothic seduction dripping blood from cat-scratched, psychedelic fingertips or nothing at all.
 Blushing through the pale makeup and pawing with scarlet stumps slick over Lovecat keys past, this record mewls and hisses so merciless.
 Give it an ear and hear it bite back.
 Seconds stumble into minutes as those red lips suckle for a crimson congeal.
 No gray and black Disintegration, no pink and purple Pornography, just red riot lipstick cooing for some licks: a lick for “The Kiss,” a lick of “Torture,” licks in “The Snakepit,” licking “Like Cockatoos” and licking to “Fight.”
 It licks until it screams: “lock tight thy thighs and clutch thy Porls!”

 Thompson couldn’t agree more—whether on saxophone or guitar: sink your claws and hold on.
-Red hot from top to bottom, he plays no opaque imperfections for a take, just branding burn pearls.
-Robert Smith may vacillate cut to cut like the vermillion vespers on his cheeks, but not the Porls.
+Red hot from top to bottom, he plays no opaque imperfections for a take, just branding, burning pearls.
+Robert Smith may vacillate cut to cut like the vermilion vespers on his cheeks, but not the white hot Porls.

 Never the Porls.
 They’re always there, those Porls.

 Too bad—what’s left is still a poor man’s fortune.
-Coloured with hues so different, scratched and sharp; shining with sapphire or rouging with ruby, these cuts coax with all the tinsel but are not.
-They trip on exhaustion-ridden riddles of sitars synthesized from guitars on “If Only Tonight We Could Sleep,” funk like brash lashing brass sections on “Hot Hot Hot!!!” and pop those pipedream promises all over “How Beautiful You Are.”
-“Oh, I’m sorry,” red lips sneer and click with no sarcasm: “did you mistake me for someone else—someone nice?”
+Coloured with hues so different, scratched and sharp; shining with sapphire or rouging with ruby, these cuts coax with all the tinsel but chomp down you’ll only find gold.
+They trip on exhaustion-ridden riddles of sitars synthesized from guitars on “If Only Tonight We Could Sleep,” they funk like brash lashing brass sections on “Hot Hot Hot!!!” and they pop those pipedream promises all over “How Beautiful You Are.”
+“Oh, I’m sorry,” red lips sneer and click and spit with no sarcasm: “did you mistake me for someone else—someone nice?”

 The cuts stacked in a card house cruelty— and they’ll seduce you to think that’s just alright with them, baby.
 To think that those were the initials “J.B.” you see on “Hot Hot Hot !!!” jacketbacks or the jangle of tangled Bangles you heard on the wrists of “The Perfect Girl.”

-To think: It would make a man morose!
+To dream these Nabokov scenes—it would make a man ribald!

 Not a worry: lullaby bed-time stories tumble off Smith’s tongue time to time (“The Catch”) or he’ll twist tales of envy and sick admiration (“Why Can’t I Be Like You?) but these widower’s tales tell nothing about the hallucinatory happiness that cross-eyed and little-listening critics could crucify themselves on.
 Chumps drowning themselves like fools, thinking the rest is “Just Like Heaven” too.
-Believe or believe not this paradise through-and-through, but “All I Want” still will hammer the nails right through your hands and you.
+To believe or not to believe this paradise through-and-through is up to you, but “All I Want” will still hammer the nails right through your hands and you.
 Caught feasting on an apple of Eden, the cut is banished under a guitarwork of bestial burden and rage: “All I want,” Smith pauses, “is to hold you like a dog.”
 Run ragged, it sounds more like poor he wants the proverbial you like a small girl wants her doll.
 But not just any doll, no—no baby-blue Barbie or creepy Cabbage Patch Kid.
 No, red lips want you like a stuffed puppy dog.